Enki: The Eridu Genesis

 Though much of the text is lost, it is presumed that Enki plays the same role as he does in other accounts dealing with the flood, and ultimately placates Enlil, ensuring that humankind is allowed to survive.
 The beginning of the composition seemingly deals with the creation of man, an act for which An, Enlil, Enki and Ninhursag are credited.
 Another fragmentary section dealing with the establishment of the first cities describes Nintu giving Eridu to Enki.
-A badly preserved portion of the text deals with the scene where the flood hero, here named Ziusudra, receives Enki’s warning about the flood through a wall.
+A badly preserved portion of the text deals with the scene where the flood hero, here named Ziusudra, receives Enki's warning about the flood through a wall.

-The Epic of Gilgamesh
+Epic of Gilgamesh

-Tablet XI of the standard edition of the akkadian Epic of Gilgamesh tells the story of the flood, in which Ea plays the same role as in Atra-ḫasīs.
+Tablet XI of the standard edition of the Akkadian Epic of Gilgamesh tells the story of the flood, in which Ea plays the same role as in Atra-ḫasīs.
 The flood story in the Epic of Gilgamesh is believed to be based on the one in Atra-ḫasīs.

 Gilgamesh meets the flood survivor, here named Utnapishtim, during his quest for immortality.
 Utnapishtim tells him how he and his wife survived the flood and were made immortal by the gods as a result.
 The reason why the gods sent the flood is not given.
 They swore an oath to make sure the task would be accomplished.
 Ea, who did not wish to see mankind destroyed, found a way around his oath and warned Utnapishtim.
-He sent him a dream, and then, speaking his words through a reed wall ,he instructed him to demolish his house and build a boat.
-When Utnapishtim asked him what to tell the elders and the people of his city of Shuruppak, Ea instructed him to tell them that since he had fallen out with Enlil, he could not remain on the earth and that he was going to live in Ea’s underground ocean.
+He sent him a dream, and then, speaking his words through a reed wall, he instructed him to demolish his house and build a boat.
+When Utnapishtim asked him what to tell the elders and the people of his city of Shuruppak, Ea instructed him to tell them that since he had fallen out with Enlil, he could not remain on the earth and that he was going to live in Ea's underground ocean.
 With the help of his people, Utnapishtim built a massive boat that he filled with his kin, possessions, and animals.
 The flood came and wiped out humanity.
 It lasted for six days.
 When the flood stopped, Utnapishtim sent three birds to see if the waters had decreased enough for him to land.
 This episode has been compared to a similar one in the account of the flood related in the Book of Genesis.
 After the last bird failed to come back to the boat, Utnapishtim prepared an offering for the gods on the top of the mountain.
 When Enlil realized that humans still lived, he was furious, and demanded to know the reason for their survival.
 Ninurta answered that Ea was the only one capable of this feat.
 Ea told Enlil that his decision to wipe out humanity was a disproportionate punishment, and proposed other ways to control the size of its population.
 Enlil, convinced to let humanity live, granted Utnapishtim and his wife immortality.